Gen Z is Feeling Pressure to Get Rich

 Share:

-Young people today are facing enormous financial pressures, including a growing push to invest aggressively and get rich young as rising living costs and a weak job market fuel uncertainty about the future.
+Young people are facing enormous financial pressures, including a growing push to invest aggressively and get rich as rising living costs and a weak job market fuel uncertainty about the future.
 It only takes a quick scroll through social media to find a “finfluencer” hyping up a certain stock or strategy, often blurring the line between sound financial habits and high-risk, gambling-like behaviours.
-At the same time, there’s a growing sense among younger generations that the system is stacked against the average person, so playing it safe might not pay off.
+At the same time, there’s a growing sense that the system is stacked against them, so playing it safe might not pay off.

-To get a better sense of what young people are up against, we spoke to Rob Carrick, who, for nearly 30 years, wrote about money-related issues at The Globe and Mail.
-Here’s what he had to say about what today’s youth are faced with and how parents can help steer them clear of risky investing traps.
+To get a better sense of what they are up against, we spoke to Rob Carrick, who, for nearly 30 years, wrote about money-related issues at The Globe and Mail.

 “They’re making these decisions to invest that are based on hype and things they’re hearing – and I think there’s a lot of risk to young people building their financial stability,” he says.